 A car has several signalling devices - indicators, brake light, hazard warning light, headlights, reversing light and the car horn.
-These signalling devices are used by a driver to communicate to other road users what they intend to do.
+These signalling devices are used by drivers to communicate to other road users what they intend to do.
 They help drivers "read the road".
-Signals give advance warning to other road users that you intend to perform a manoeuvre.
+Signals give a warning to other road users that you intend to make a manoeuvre.

-Giving appropiate signals at the correct time and place and correctly interpreting the signals of other road users are important for the safety of all road users.
+Giving appropriate signals at the correct time and place and correctly interpreting the signals of other road users is important for the safety of all road users.

 Your signals must be given in good time before you start your manoeuvre and for long enough for their meaning to be clear to other road users.
-Don't signal too soon as this could cause confusion.
+Don't signal too soon as this could confuse other road users.

 You only need to use your indicators if other road users (vehicles, cyclists or pedestrians) are visible.

 Use them in good time, giving other road users plenty of time to react and adapt to your signal.

 Once you have completed the manoeuvre, make sure the indicator has been cancelled, or you may confuse other road users.

 When you turn on your hazard warning lights, every indicator the car has begins to flash.
 You turn on your hazard warning lights when you need to warn other road users of a hazard.
 This hazard could be your car or an obstacle on the road.

 Turn on your hazard lights if your car has broke down, is obstructing traffic, or to warn other road users of a hazard ahead.

 Never use them when parking dangerously, illegally or whilst towing.